fabferri/az-pattern/101-ilb-ha-ports-1vnet/README.md

     [root@vm1 ~]# iperf3 -P 80 -c 10.0.3.10 -t 60 -i 1 -f m -p 5020
     [root@vm2 ~]# iperf3 -s -p 5020

-the parameters **-p** determine the number of simultaneous flows.
+the parameters **-P** determine the number of simultaneous flows.
 Below the TCP flows generated with iperf, in transit through the standard load balancer.

 [![2]][2]

 [![3]][3]

-The UDR set in the subnet2 and subnet 2 force the traffic to transit through the frontend IP of the standard load balancer.
+The UDR set in the subnet2 and subnet 2 forces the traffic to pass through the frontend IP of the standard load balancer.

 ### How to check the traffic in transit though the nva1 and nva2
 tcpdump helps to check the traffic balancing between nva1 and nva2.